 Two hours and many falls later, I finally reached the look out of the Rano Kau Volcano, whose crater is now filled with vegetation, this was my first volcano summit so I was very proud of myself that day.
 A mere meters away from the crater, I reached the visitors’ center of the Orongo Village, where you can find many information about the Birdman Cult and where you need to show your ticket to enter the archeological site.

 No, you cannot buy it here.
 You can only get it at the airport, at the base of the Rano Kau volcano, and through a tour agent.
 The price is USD 60 for non-Chileans and grants you access to Orongo and Rano Raraku (where the Moais were carved) for five days.
 Can you imagine climbing all the way up just to be told you can’t access it because you forgot to buy a ticket?

 Celebrating Easter at Easter Island

 Is a day trip to the Orongo village worth it?
 Yes, totally yes.
-Even if you have short time, the panoramic views from this place and the amazing culture and history you can find here makes it totally worth the hike (or, you know, the drive).
-The Birdman Cult is, in the end, one of the most amazing evidences about the folklore and local legends of the amazing Rapa Nui people.
+Even if you have a short time, the panoramic views from this place and the amazing culture and history you can find here make it totally worth the hike (or, you know, the drive).
+The Birdman Cult is, in the end, one of the most amazing pieces of evidence about the folklore and local legends of the amazing Rapa Nui people.

 Have you ever been to Easter Island?
 Would you like to?
 Share your thoughts and let me know what you think of this journey of Wonders and stay tuned for more articles about this magical place!
 Let the Birdman Cult games begin!